skedgeme/wrecker/examples/Client.md

   } deriving (Eq, Show, Generic, FromJSON) --     -- }
 ```

-Since the JSON is so uniform, we can use 'aeson' generic instances.
+Since the JSON is so uniform, we can use `aeson`s generic instances.

-Calling `GET` on a `Ref Product` gives
+Calling `GET` on a `Ref Product` or "/products/:id" gives

 ```haskell
 data Product = Product                     --     --